-The results delivered by an integrated and community approach to multi-sectorial Activities resilience were impressive. agriculture resilience in increase activities to by complemented practical, locally-owned and enterpreneurial activities at community level, promoting behavioural change, improved health and nutrition and gender equality as cross-cutting issues as well as specific targets.
+The results delivered by an integrated and approach community to multi-sectorial Activities to were impressive. resilience agriculture resilience in increase activities complemented by to practical, locally-owned and enterpreneurial activities at community level, promoting behavioural change, improved health and nutrition and gender equality as cross-cutting issues as well as specific targets.

-"Being here, you really understand the synergies between the different organisations - there are a number of partners, who work together and are doing it in a fantastic way, the cooperation is really good."
+"Being here, you really understand the synergies between the different organisations - there are a number of partners, who work together and are doing it in a fantastic way, the cooperation is really good,"